+8. Bake – Next Morning: Preheat oven at 6:00 a.m., Bake at 7:30 a.m.

 I love this bread.
 If I were to pick a “daily bread” to always have on hand, it would be this recipe.
 The fresh milled whole wheat adds so much flavor, and the whole grain, in general, brings a delightfully hearty bias.
 Not only does it taste delicious, but it is also a very versatile bread.
 You can pair this with just about anything, and it won't overpower.

 Notice the stunning golden hue to the crust, it sings in the sunlight.
 Freshly milled flour imparts softness to the crust that isn’t immediately apparent, but not so soft as to collapse in your hand.
 Aged whole wheat tends to be a bit more crunchy, but that is not a bad thing, just different.

 After slicing into this loaf, I found the crust to be exceptionally thin, in part due to the high heat of the oven when baking but also further reinforcing the fact that my method for steaming my home oven works very well.

 Interestingly enough, I almost prefer this bread a day or two after it’s been baked.
-The flavor of the wheat seems to come into its own and settle out a bit into a very mild and delicate flavor.
-When toasted heavily (as you can see above) the entire interior becomes a sort of soft crust that crackles away, and you chew.
-And when you have wonderfully crunchy sourdough, you can’t possibly deny yourself some bruschetta.
-I used a little of my olive oil procured from my Dad’s restaurant, a mosto2 from Puglia that is just supernaturally good.
+The wheat flavor seems to come into its own and settle out a bit into a very mild and delicate flavor.
+When toasted heavily (as you can see above), the entire interior becomes a sort of soft crust that crackles away, and you chew.
+And when you have wonderfully crunchy sourdough, you can't possibly deny yourself some bruschetta.
+I used a little of my olive oil procured from my Dad's restaurant, a mosto2 from Puglia that is just supernaturally good.

 My favorite treat, when tomatoes are in season, of course.

 With this bread, I think we can safely let Fall in the house and welcome its chilly attitude and strange colors.
 Plus it gives me the motivation to start planning my next market list: everything needed for my nonna's minestrone, the perfect complement to go with the heels of these two whole wheat loaves.